Silvuurleaf/jsbot/README.md

 The bot expects birthday's to be in the format MM/DD/YYYY other formats will not be processed.

 #### Message Commands
-!jsbot add          Starts a DM with the bot and add their birthday to the DB !jsbot delete       Starts a DM with the bot and if the user has a registered birthday they may delete it !jsbot edit         Starts a DM with the bot and if the user has a registered birthday they may change it
+!jsbot add &nbsp;&nbsp;         Starts a DM with the bot and add their birthday to the DB

+!jsbot delete &nbsp;&nbsp;      Starts a DM with the bot and if the user has a registered birthday they may delete it.

+!jsbot edit  &nbsp;&nbsp;       Starts a DM with the bot and if the user has a registered birthday they may change it

 #### Slash Commands
 Currently, there is only one slash command

 /help               *WIP* Will display all the message commands avaliable to the bot

 ###